Malfoy/BMAD/README.md

-# MHK
+# BMAD
-Minhash adapted for kmers
+Minhash adapted for kmers in redundant read set

 Try: